Operational Excellence & Equipment Management | Pillar II · Exegens · Dr. Alin Posteucă

 Executive

-The organisations that sustain productivity and profitability at the frontier of competition are not those that trained the most people.
-They are those that built the architecture through which performance became irreversible — because what is standardised can be improved, and what is governed cannot regress.
+The organisations that sustain reliability and profitability at the frontier of competition are not those that repaired the most equipment.
+They are those that built the architecture through which failure became impossible — because what is governed preventively cannot regress, and what is traced to Takt Profit compounds with every quarter that follows.

 Begin the Dialogue